Provveditori sopra Banchi

-The Provveditori sopra Banchi (provedadori sora banchi, lit. 'bank superintendants') were magistrates of the Republic of Venice who ensured the smooth operations of the banks on Rialto Square, the center of the city-state's financial activity.
+The Provveditori sopra Banchi (provedadori sora banchi, lit. 'bank superintendents') were magistrates of the Republic of Venice who ensured the smooth operations of the banks on Rialto Square, the center of the city-state's financial activity.
 They represent the world's earliest documented case of specialized banking supervision, in continuous activity from 1524 to the demise of the Republic in 1797.

 Overview

 From the 12th century onwards, the Consoli dei Mercanti were in charge of oversight of all business activity including banks, on which their main role was to check the quality of assets deposited as guarantee to bankers' liabilities.
 In 1455, a banking reform tasked the Consoli with securing public disclosure of bankers' books, enforcing capital requirements, and checking coin prices.